Project Leaders

 Part of that process involved working with the U.S. Army Corps of Engineers and federal government to secure the best location for the diversion to ensure it protected as many as possible.

-“This project will be a contributing factor to assure the future economic growth and development of our region,” Kevin said.
+“This project will be a contributing factor to assure the future economic growth and development of our region,” Campbell said.
 “Reducing or eliminating the threat of a catastrophic event will help secure the health and safety of our communities that were previously threatened by near-catastrophic flooding events.”

 Matt Chiller, Vice President, Federal Government Relations